Plymouth-Sailboat/SailBoatROS/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+For a full tutorial for the Raspberry Pi installation follow [Preparing the Raspberry Pi](/Plymouth-Sailboat/SailBoatROS/wiki/Preparing-the-Raspberry-Pi) in the wiki.

 ### Prerequisites